Dry Bones That Dream

 The more Banks scratches the surface, the more he wonders what lies beneath the veneer of the apparently happy Rothwell family.
 And when his old sparring partner Detective Superintendent Richard Burgess arrives from Scotland Yard, the case takes yet another unexpected twist . . .

-Dry Bones That Dream is followed by the eighth book in this Yorkshire-based crime series, Innocent Graves.
+Now a major British ITV drama DCI Banks, this novel is followed by the eighth book in this Yorkshire-based crime series, Innocent Graves.

 In the media